 Everyone knows that America’s public school system is a mess.
 But can you imagine how much better it would be if students played a much bigger role in creating educational policy?
 Can you imagine how much equitable our schools would be if every student, no matter their race or class background, had an equal voice?

-Last year, students in Montgomery County Public Schools (MCPS) successfully fought for an analysis of the school boundaries as a way to end de facto segregation and unequal resource distribution in their school system.
+Last year, students in MCPS successfully fought for an analysis of the school boundaries as a way to end de facto segregation and unequal resource distribution in their school system.
 But now that the analysis is happening, a lot of wealthy parents in the community have been fighting it.
-The students have fought so hard for this analysis—it’s time for their movement to be stronger than ever and it’s time that we see similar movements across the country.
+The students have fought so hard for this analysis—it’s time for their movement to be stronger than ever.

-If you’re an MCPS student: Join our the first county-wide student-led group working on this issue, Students Toward Equitable Public Schools.
+Join the first county-wide student-led group working on this issue, Students Toward Equitable Public Schools.
 Click here to sign a letter for the Board of Education to state your support for the districtwide boundary analysis and join STEPS at the same time!